fernandoanael/Post-card/readme.txt

 == Frequently Asked Questions ==

-= I cannot see my changes in the elementor live mode = That's because Elementor is not rendering all styling files in the live mode and we can't change Elementor's code.
-But you should have no problem after saving the page in elementor and going to the real page.

 = How can I know the Post id? =
 This plugin adds the ID column in your "All Posts" section on the wordpress admin panel.
 You can deactivate this by going to the general settings page of the plugin.